Home / Blog / SRT and SST Video Transport Protocols: Understanding the Differences

-SST and SRT are both real-time transport protocols designed to transport high-quality and low latency video over unmanaged networks.
+SST and SRT are both real-time video transport protocols designed to transport high-quality and low latency video over unmanaged networks.
 The fundamental difference between the two is that SRT was initially designed for wired IP networks including the internet whereas SST was developed for streaming over mobile and wireless networks.

 What is SRT?

-SRT is an open-source protocol used for point-to-point low latency streaming and provides secure and reliable low latency transport of live video over any IP network, even over unpredictable networks such as the public internet.
-Pioneered and developed by Haivision, SRT is now widely adopted and implemented by hundreds of major television broadcasters and technology vendors.
-Its built-in support for AES-128/256 content encryption and low latency packet loss recovery makes it ideal for remote production and contribution and is an excellent substitute for dedicated fiber and satellite.
-SRT is also a great alternative to RTMP since it is codec agnostic, therefore able to support 4K video and HEVC, and is continually being improved by the open-source community.
-Designed for interoperability SRT is also ideal for cloud-based live production workflows requiring low latency bi-directional video.
+Its built-in support for AES-128/256 content encryption and low-latency packet loss recovery makes it ideal for remote production and broadcast contribution and, when used over the public internet, is an excellent substitute for dedicated fiber and or satellite.
+SRT is also a great alternative to the RTMP protocol since it is codec and content agnostic, therefore able to support 4K video and HEVC, and is continually being improved by the open-source community.
+Designed for interoperability, SRT is also ideal for cloud-based live production workflows requiring low-latency video.

 What is SST?